gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 ### Navigation environment

-The navigation environment might depend on on the argument position.
+The navigation environment might depend on the argument position.

 If an object is typed with an array, the environment supplied by that object is usually considered to be empty.